Tilian Pearson: Artificial Selection, Afterburner, Jackpot Juicer and hiatus

 On November 12, 2019, the group announced their 2020 spring tour scheduled to take place from March 12 to April 25, 2020.
 This tour was later postponed due to the 2019-20 coronavirus outbreak and was later rescheduled as the Afterburner Tour, which took place in September and October 2021.
-In February 2020, the band announced their ninth studio album, Afterburner, and released its lead single "Prisoner", along with its accompanying music video.
-Afterburner serves as Pearson's fifth consecutive studio album with the group.
+In February 2020, the band announced their ninth album, Afterburner, and released its lead single "Prisoner", along with its accompanying music video.
+Afterburner serves as Pearson's fifth consecutive album with the group.

 In December 2020, the group announced Tree City Sessions 2, which was released to digital download and streaming platforms on December 25.
 The live album was accompanied with a concert streaming event where the group performed a fan voted setlist on the Tower Bridge in Sacramento, California, which was broadcast on December 19.

 On March 24, 2022, the band released the single "Synergy".
-Their tenth full-length studio album, Jackpot Juicer, is scheduled to be released on July 29, 2022 and will be supported by a spring tour in April and May, a summer tour with Coheed & Cambria in July and August, and a run of UK and European concerts in September 2022 and March 2023.
+Their tenth full-length album, Jackpot Juicer, was released on July 29, 2022, and was supported by a spring tour in April and May, a summer tour with Coheed & Cambria in July and August, and a run of UK and European concerts in September 2022 and March 2023.

 On June 3, 2022, the band announced lead vocalist Tilian Pearson will be "stepping away to seek professional help" following multiple sexual assault allegations made against him.
 He returned to the band in November.

+In April 2024, Pearson announced that he had decided to part ways with Dance Gavin Dance again and would not return to the band.

 2013–present: Solo career

 Material Me and Perfect Enemy

-Tilian Pearson released his debut full-length studio album, Material Me, on March 18, 2013, through Vital Records.
-He later released his solo extended play, Future Friends, on December 16, 2014 through Vital Records.
+Tilian Pearson released his debut full-length album, Material Me, on March 18, 2013, through Vital Records.
+He later released his solo extended play, Future Friends, on December 16, 2014, through Vital Records.
 On June 29, 2015, Pearson announced that he would be entering the studio and recording new material with producer Kris Crummett on September 1.
 Tilian began recording vocals for the album on September 9.
 Two weeks later, Pearson finished recording the album.
 He released his single "Tug Of War" along with its music video on October 16, 2015.

-On October 29, 2015, he announced his second studio album Perfect Enemy, which was released on November 27, 2015 through Vital Records.
+On October 29, 2015, he announced his second album Perfect Enemy, which was released on November 27, 2015, through Vital Records.
 In support of the album, he announced his headlining solo tour with supporting act Myke Terry (formerly of metalcore band Bury Your Dead).
 The tour took place from January 28 to February 5, 2016.
-On August 21, 2015, rock band Slaves released their second studio album, Routine Breathing, which consists of the song "Winter Everywhere", featuring a guest vocal appearance from Pearson.
+On August 21, 2015, rock band Slaves released their second album, Routine Breathing, which consists of the song "Winter Everywhere", featuring a guest vocal appearance from Pearson.

 He released his collaborative single, "Back to Life", with singer Jonny Craig, on April 18, 2016.
 As a solo artist, Pearson toured as a co-headliner on a U.S. tour with Jonny Craig and Kurt Travis spanning from April 15 to May 22, 2016.